aeonBTC/Mempal/README.md

 * **Custom Servers:** Connect Mempal to a self-hosted mempool server so you don't have to trust third parties to obtain information about the Bitcoin network.

-* **Tor Integration:** Built in Tor integration to preserve your privacy when tracking TXIDs.
+* **Tor Integration:** Built-in Tor integration to preserve your privacy when tracking TXIDs.

-* **Widgets:** Receive quick and up-to-date information about fee rates, block height, and mempool size.
+* **Widgets:** Receive quick and up-to-date information about key network metrics.